The Novia Salcedo Foundation will be giving a course on Energy Efficiency in Buildings in October in Bilbao

 Under this approach, the Novia Salcedo Foundation will develop a training course on Energy Efficiency in Buildings in collaboration with the ACS Foundation, which aims to train people so that they can act as facilitators of energy management processes.
 The course also offers the possibility of internships in leading companies in the sector to apply the knowledge gained.

 The programme is divided into five modules.
 The subjects that will be delivered in class include Introduction to Sustainability, Popular Architecture, Guidelines on Sustainable Building, Energy Audits.
 It is aimed at graduates, preferably in engineering, architecture, science and management, or unemployed people who want to enhance their skills as energy managers.
 The training is also open to working professionals who wish to complete their profile with this course.
 The course will take 56 hours to complete and will be delivered in face-to-face classes.
-It will begin on 19 October at the headquarters of the Novia Salcedo Foundation at Campo Volantin 24, Bilbao.
+It will begin in October at the headquarters of the Novia Salcedo Foundation at Campo Volantin 24, Bilbao.